ynori7/hulksmash/README.md

 ![HulkSmash Logo](hulksmash.png)

 This is a very easy-to-use library for building a custom brute-force requester for QA purposes.
-This tool can be useful, for exmample, for performance and load testing or for testing your rate-limiter.
+This tool can be useful, for example, for performance and load testing or for testing your rate-limiter.
 This tool automatically adds randomized headers to anonymize the request such as `X-Forwarded-For` and `User-Agent`.

 This tool is to be used only for benign purposes!